-This 5-day class combines our 3-day Python Foundations with essential materials on machine learning and data visualization.
+This 40 hour class combines our Python Foundations class with essential materials on machine learning and data visualization.
 It provides the skills needed by scientists, engineers, data scientists, data analysts, and business intelligence experts to use Python and machine learning for their data mining, classification, and predictive modeling tasks.
 This highly interactive training will empower your team with the skills they need to build reliable, repeatable analyses, and prediction workflows.
 After this class, they will be able to significantly increase the amount of data they can process, thanks to automation, and speed up the classification, interpretation, and analysis of data.

 Artificial intelligence and machine learning are defining features of the 21st century and are quickly becoming a key factor in gaining and maintaining competitive advantage in each industry which incorporates them.

 In this course, we combine conceptual knowledge of machine learning with extensive experience applying it to real-world data.
 Your team will develop skills in applying Python’s machine learning tools, such as the scikit-learn package, to make predictions about complicated phenomena by leveraging the information contained in numerical data, natural language, images, and discrete categories.

 The emphasis is on learning techniques to maximize the predictive performance of machine learning workflows.
 After building a solid foundation in the Python scientific stack, we focus on the different types of feature sources for machine learning.
 For each, we progress through a short introductory lecture followed by exercises of progressive difficulty.
 Intermingled with the machine learning material are short discussions of helpful and diagnostic data visualizations.

 Days 1–3: Python Foundations

 - It begins with a one-day introduction to the Python language focusing on standard data structures, control constructs, and code organization.